🇬🇧 UK · 2026/27 Tax Year · Free

 Always keep records and receipts.
 HMRC can ask for evidence up to 5 years after the tax year ends.

-How much tax should I set aside as a gig worker?
+How much tax should I set aside?

 A rough rule of thumb: set aside 25–30% of your gross gig earnings for tax and NI.
 This covers: